Documents: Assigning permissions on the admin side

 From the admin side, this indicates a folder or document's permissions are not set to inherit.

-This helps to visually identify where certain users/groups/roles you are updating permissions for will not have access and facilitate investigations into making changes between folder levels to include them.
+This helps to visually identify where certain users/groups/roles you are updating permissions for will not have access and facilitates investigations into making changes between folder levels to include them.

 Was this helpful?